mariamargherita/WordsRecognitionByLipVideo/README.md

 Here are some of the steps that could still be taken in order to potentially improve the models:

-- CNN-LSTM:
 - Add regularization to further limit over fitting
 - Add attention layers in neural network composition
 - Try to tune Adam optimizer's parameters (i.e. learning rate)
-- Random Forest:
-  -